noil-reed/noil-reed.github.io/_posts/2021-06-22-lazy-evaluation-multivariate-kernel-density-estimator-using-julia.md

 ---

 ## Kernel Density Estimation
-Kernel density estimation, as known as KDE, is a classic algorithm belongs to <a href="https://en.wikipedia.org/wiki/Nonparametric_statistics">Nonparametric Statistics</a>.
-The target of KDE is to estimate a distribution given some observations without a closed-form assumption. <a href="https://en.wikipedia.org/wiki/Kernel_(statistics)">Kernel Function</a> is required for KDE, a kernel function is essentially a probabilistic mass function, but in this scenario used for estimating an unknown distribution.
-In most cases, it'll be good if kernel function have two properties: *normalization*: $\int_{-\infty}^{\infty} K(u) du = 1$, and *symmetry*: $K(u) = -K(u)$. \\
+Kernel density estimation, as known as KDE, is a classic algorithm belonging to <a href="https://en.wikipedia.org/wiki/Nonparametric_statistics">Nonparametric statistics</a>.
+The objective of KDE is to estimate a distribution given some observations without a closed-form assumption. <a href="https://en.wikipedia.org/wiki/Kernel_(statistics)">Kernel function</a> is required for KDE, a kernel function is essentially a probabilistic mass function, but in this scenario used for estimating an unknown distribution.
+In most cases, it'll be good if kernel function have two properties:
+1. **normalization**: $\int_{-\infty}^{\infty} K(u) du = 1$
+2. **symmetry**: $K(u) = -K(u)$. \\
 Imagine we have $D=\\{x_{1}, x_{2}, ... ,x_{n}\\}$, a set of observations of random variable $X$.
 We want to guess probability distribution of $X$ over kernel function $K$, then using KDE, probability mass at point $x$ is estimated as $\widehat{P}(X=x)=\frac{1}{nh}\Sigma_{i}^{n} K(\frac{x-x_{i}}{h})$, there $h$ is a hyperparameter named *bandwidth* that controls how $D$ influences $\widehat{P}$, $\frac{1}{nh}$ is a normalization term to make sure $\int_{-\infty}^{\infty} \widehat{P}(X=u)du = \int_{-\infty}^{\infty} K(u)du$, then easy to realize that when $K$ is normalized, $\widehat{P}$ is normalized as well!

 ------------------------------------------------------------------------
 ## Implementation
 Although there are several nice KDE implementations in Julia, like <a href="https://github.com/JuliaStats/KernelDensity.jl.git">KernelDensity.jl</a> and <a href="https://github.com/JuliaRobotics/KernelDensityEstimate.jl">KernelDensityEstimate.jl</a>.
-I feel is it necessary to have another implementation during I tried to implement <a href="https://arxiv.org/abs/1807.01774">BOHB</a>(check another <a href="">note</a> of mine!).
+I feel is it necessary to have another implementation during I tried to implement <a href="https://arxiv.org/abs/1807.01774">BOHB</a>.
 Because although very remarkable, they don't support several needed features very well:

 1. **Lazy Evaluation**: We don't want to evaluate the whole density when initialize it.
 Instead, when initialize, we want to just keep the data on file without any calculation, then evaluate $\widehat{P}(X=\hat{x})$ on a specific $\hat{x}$ only when we need it.
 This is because in BOHB, the observations can change frequently as the algorithm evolves.
 An entire evaluation should be unnecessary and time-wasting.
 2. **Multidimension**: BOHB is a <a href="https://en.wikipedia.org/wiki/Hyperparameter_optimization">hyperparameter optimization</a> algorithm that using <a href="https://papers.nips.cc/paper/2011/file/86e8f7ab32cfd12577bc2619bc635690-Paper.pdf">Tree Parzen Estimator</a>.
 When sampling hyperparameters, it splits the already evaluated hyperparameters half-and-half with respect to their performance.
 Then we fit two KDEs over them: KDE-good, which uses better performance half and KDE-bad, which uses worser performance half.
 Note that all the observations are combination of hyperparameters so we need to treat the KDE as a multi-dimensional function.
 Here we use <a href="http://csyue.nccu.edu.tw/ch/Kernel%20Estimation(Ref).pdf">product kernel</a> refers to the implementation of <a href="https://github.com/statsmodels/statsmodels">statsmodels</a>.
 The original paper of BOHB mentioned they used this library.